Michael Duca: Bishop of Shreveport

-Duca was appointed as bishop of Shreveport by Pope Benedict XVI on April 1 2008.
+Duca was appointed as bishop of Shreveport by Pope Benedict XVI on April 1, 2008.
 He was consecrated by Archbishop Alfred Hughes on May 19, 2008, at the Shreveport Convention Center, with approximately 3,000 people in attendance.
 Archbishop Michael Sheehan and Bishop Kevin Farrell were the co-consecrators.
 Duca was one of the regular panelists on the American Religious Townhall television program.

 Bishop of Baton Rouge

 Duca was appointed on June 26, 2018, by Pope Francis as the sixth bishop of Baton Rouge, succeeding Bishop Robert Muench, who retired.
-Duca was installed by Hughes on August 24, 2018.
+Duca was installed on August 24, 2018.